Tips For Job Seekers

 If you do come to an agreement with the employer, find out when you can expect to receive the offer in writing.
 It is very important to get the official offer documented.
 An official letter usually means that the management at the company has approved your acceptance of their offer.

-arrow left Return to Tips For Job Seekers
+return to table of contents | Tips For Job Seekers